 We invite interesting guest speakers to presentation meetings, covering a wide range of naturalist and conservation topics.
 You might expect to hear about an Aboriginal perspective on the Lumholtz's Tree-kangaroo (or muppie/mabi), what it's like to work in a Flying-fox "hospital", or how to integrate sound management of riparian vegetation on your property at one of our meetings.

 There are business meetings every month, starting February, at 5:30pm.
-Every second month, starting February, there are talks on mammal issues, often with a local focus, at 7:30pm.
+Every second month, starting February, there are presentations, open to the general public, a range of animal and environmental issues, often with a local focus, at 7:30pm.

 Come and see us at the Yungaburra Markets on the fourth Saturday of every month.